This is the multi-page printable view of this section. Click here to print.

 CD Pipeline

-Continuous Delivery is far more than automation.
-It is the entire cycle of identifying value, delivering the value, and verifying with the end user that we delivered the expected value.
-The shorter we can make that feedback loop, the better our bottom line will be.
+Continuous Delivery extends beyond automation.
+It encompasses the entire cycle of identifying value, delivering it, and verifying with the end-user that the expected value was delivered.

 Goals